 The dashboard also includes:

-- Dashboard Title: Clicking the dashboard’s title will reset your dashboard variables to the default values.
+- Dashboard Title: Clicking the dashboard’s title will reset your Dashboard Controls to the default values.
 You can edit a dashboard’s title under the Settings tab.

 - Full Screen: Clicking on the icon beside the last updated message will switch your dashboard view to full screen.